batatora/core-plans_km/scaffolding-node/doc/quickstart.md

-# Use Ruby Scaffolding for Your App
+# Use Node Scaffolding for Your App

 ## Habitat Quick Setup